dtonhofer/prolog_notes/swipl_notes/about_mode_indicators/README.md

 Ok, so, the interpretation of the ISO standard text:

 - `+` : At call time, the argument is _INS_.
         Used as *input* at call time, but can be further instantiated if nonground for *output*.
 - `?` : At call time, the argument is _UNC_.
         Used as *input* at call time, but can be further instantiated if nonground or a variable for *output*.
-- `@` : The argument will not be modified.
-Uses for *input only*.
+- `@` : The argument is UNC but will not be modified.
+        Used for *input only*.
 Generally, unbound variables in the argument become objects of analysis & processing themselves.
 - `-` : At call time, the argument is _VAR_ and it _must_ be (further) instantiated by the called predicate.
         This is *output only*, even *forced output*.

 ## Modes in SWI-Prolog.